tjhart/broccoli-couchdb-versioning/README.md

 [broccoli-couchdb-versioning](https://github.com/tjhart/broccoli-couchdb-versioning).

 ## TODO
-* Determine when a document has been deleted, and remove it from the other store
+* Determine when a design document has been deleted, and remove it from the other store

 ## License